open-telemetry/opentelemetry-dotnet-instrumentation/README.md

 ## Status

-This project is in the early stages of development starting with an initial seeding of code from the [.NET Tracer for DataDog APM](https://github.com/DataDog/dd-trace-dotnet).
+This project is in the early stages of development starting with an initial seeding of code from the [.NET Tracer for Datadog APM](https://github.com/DataDog/dd-trace-dotnet).
 Our current goal is to take the seeded tracer and update it to both listen to and generate OpenTelemetry tracing data.
 To accomplish this our current priorities are to:
 1. Define System.Diagnostics.DiagnosticSource wrappers to generate and consume [.NET Activities](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-5.0)
 2. Validate that the performance of this wrapping approach will be acceptable.